 - Top with Additional Cranberry Sauce and Coconut Flakes

 These cookies are great for a last minute cookie party as they add a bit of color and don’t take too long to make.
 I love the combination of the sweet cookie with the tartness of the cranberry sauce.
-The coconut ties it all together well for a sweet finish.

 I hope you enjoy these cookies and have a wonderful holiday season!
 Xo - Bri